colinc86/MathJaxSwift/README.md

 # MathJaxSwift

-A SPM wrapper for the [MathJax](https://github.com/mathjax/MathJax) repository.
+A SPM wrapper for the [MathJax](https://github.com/mathjax/MathJax) package.

 ## Installation